openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

 ## Pipelines-As-Code Info

-  There are a settings exposed through a configmap which any authenticated user can access to know about Pipeline as Code.
+  There are a settings exposed through a config map which any authenticated user can access to know about Pipeline as Code.

 * `version`